Augmentedjs/cordova-res-generator/README.md

-    -I, --makeicon [optional]   option to process icon files only -S, --makesplash [optional] option to process splash files only -m, --makedir [optional]    option to create the output directory -g, --genconfig [optional]  option to generate a config -h, --help                  output usage information
+    -I, --makeicon [optional]   option to process icon files only -S, --makesplash [optional] option to process splash files only -m, --makedir [optional]    option to create the output directory -g, --generateconfig [optional]  option to generate a config -h, --help                  output usage information

 ---